W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ::: details Substituted
 The statement “God created man in his own image and likeness” needs reïnterpretation.
-²“Image” can be understood as ‘thought’, and “likeness” can be understood as ‘of a like quality’.
+²“Image” can be understood as “thought’, and “likeness” can be understood as “of a like quality’.
 ³God did create spirit in God’s Own Thought and of a quality like to God’s Own.
 ⁴There is nothing else.
-⁵Perception, on the other hand, is impossible without a belief in ‘more’ and ‘less’.
+⁵Perception, on the other hand, is impossible without a belief in “more’ and “less’.
 ⁶At every level perception involves selectivity.
 ⁷Perception is a continual process of accepting and rejecting, organising and reorganising, shifting and changing.
 ⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.